Amy Tan: Early life and education

-Tan was born in Oakland, California.
+Amy was born in Oakland, California.
 She is the second of three children born to Chinese immigrants John and Daisy Tan.
-Her father was an electrical engineer and Baptist minister who traveled to the United States in order to escape the chaos of the Chinese Civil War.
-Tan attended Marian A. Peterson High School in Sunnyvale for one year.
-When she was fifteen years old, her father and older brother Peter both died of brain tumors within six months of each other.
+Her father was an electrical engineer and Baptist minister who traveled to the United States, to escape the chaos of the Chinese Civil War.
+John Tan was pastor of First Chinese Baptist Church of Fresno, California when Amy was born.
+She recounts that her father and she would read the thesaurus together, since "he was very interested in what a word contains."
+This was the beginning of her path to becoming a writer, as she wanted to use words to create stories to make herself feel understood.
+Amy attended Marian A. Peterson High School in Sunnyvale, for a year.
+When she was fifteen, her father and older brother, Peter, both died of brain tumors within six months of each other.

-Daisy subsequently moved Amy and her younger brother, John Jr., to Switzerland, where Amy finished high school at the Institut Monte Rosa, Montreux.
-During this period, Amy learned about her mother's previous marriage to another man in China, of their four children (a son who died as a toddler and three daughters), and how her mother left these children behind in Shanghai.
-This incident was the basis for Tan's first novel The Joy Luck Club.
+Her mother Daisy subsequently moved Amy and her younger brother, John Jr, to Switzerland, where Amy finished high school at the Institut Monte Rosa, Montreux.
+During this period, Amy learned about her mother's previous marriage to another man in China, of their four children (a son who died as a toddler and three daughters).
+She also learned how her mother left those children in Shanghai.
+This incident was a catalyst for Amy's first novel, The Joy Luck Club.
 In 1987, Amy traveled with Daisy to China, where she met her three half-sisters.

-Tan had a difficult relationship with her mother.
+Amy had a difficult relationship with her mother.
 At one point, Daisy held a knife to Amy's throat and threatened to kill her while the two were arguing over Amy's new boyfriend.
-Her mother wanted Tan to be independent, stressing that Tan needed to make sure she was self-sufficient.
-Tan later found out that her mother had three abortions while in China.
-Daisy often threatened to kill herself, saying that she wanted to join her mother (Tan's grandmother, who died by suicide).
+Her mother wanted Amy to be independent, stressing that Amy needed to make sure she was self-sufficient.
+Amy later found out that her mother had three abortions, while in China.
+Daisy often threatened to kill herself, saying that she wanted to join her mother (Amy's grandmother, who died by suicide).
 She attempted suicide but never succeeded.
-Daisy died in 1999.
+Daisy died in 1999 at the age of 83; she had Alzheimer's disease.

-Tan and her mother did not speak for six months after Tan dropped out of the Baptist college her mother had selected for her, Linfield College in Oregon, to follow her boyfriend to San Jose City College in California.
-Tan met him on a blind date and married him in 1974.
-Tan later received bachelor's and master's degrees in English and linguistics from San José State University.
+Amy and her mother did not speak for six months, after Amy dropped out of the Baptist college her mother had selected for her, Linfield College in Oregon, to follow her boyfriend to San Jose City College in California.
+Amy met him on a blind date, and married him in 1974.
+Amy, later, received bachelor's and master's degrees in English and linguistics from San José State University.
 She took doctoral courses in linguistics at University of California, Santa Cruz and University of California, Berkeley.

 Career

-While in school, Tan worked odd jobs—serving as a switchboard operator, carhop, bartender, and pizza maker—before starting a writing career.
+While in school, Tan worked several odd jobs—serving as a switchboard operator, carhop, bartender, and pizza maker—before starting a writing career.
 As a freelance business writer, she worked on projects for AT&T, IBM, Bank of America, and Pacific Bell, writing under non-Chinese-sounding pseudonyms.
+These projects had turned into a 90-hours-a-week workaholism.